all around emtb bosch

 The Competitor who abandons the race without communicating it will have to bear all the possible search costs by the rescue personnel.

-eBIKE VdA is registered on the FCI (Italian Cycling Federation) calendar and consequently is covered by the insurance of the body itself, as well as its own TPL policy.
+The organizing company (eBIKE VdA) has registered the event on the FCI (Italian Cycling Federation) calendar and consequently is covered by the insurance of the organization itself, as well as its own RCT policy.

-eBIKE VdA cannot be held responsible in any way for accidents that may occur during the race.
+eBIKE VdA cannot be held responsible in any way for accidents that may TCcur during the course of the race.

 It is recommended that you have your own personal insurance that covers any injury.